-Liquids, such as water, coffee, or tea are able to be overheated beyond the boiling point without showing evidence (or signs) of boiling.
-Visible bubbling is not always present when the container is removed from the microwave oven.
+18. Liquids, such as water, coffee, or tea are able to be overheated beyond the boiling point without appearing to be boiling.
+Visible bubbling when the container is removed from the microwave oven is not always present.
 THIS COULD RESULT IN VERY HOT LIQUIDS SUDDENLY BOILING OVER WHEN THE CONTAINER IS DISTURBED OR A UTENSIL IS INSERTED INTO THE LIQUID.